 AppData and sub-folders.

-The Indexing Options applet in the Control Panel also allows you to add more locations for Windows Search indexing.
+The Indexing Options applet in the Control Panel also allows you to add more folder locations Search indexing.

 This has been the way the Windows Search worked in Windows Vista through Windows 10.

-Whereas, the Enhanced search option introduced in Windows 10 version 1903 indexes the entire contents of your computer, all hard drives, and partitions by default.
+Whereas the Enhanced search option introduced in Windows 10 version 1903 indexes your computer’s entire contents, all hard drives, and partitions by default.